-The 'Denbighshire Healthy Schools Scheme' is a local scheme within the Welsh Government's 'Welsh Network of Healthy School Schemes'.
+The 'Denbighshire Healthy Schools Scheme' is a local scheme within the Welsh Government's 'Welsh Network of Health and Wellbeing Promoting Schools'.
 A health-promoting school is one that actively promotes and protects the physical, mental and social health and well-being of its community through positive action.
 This would include incorporation of health into policy, planning and staff development with regard to curriculum, ethos, physical environment and community relations.
 All Denbighshire schools are part of the scheme and some have achieved national recognition.

-Schools work with partner agencies such as the police and school nurses to develop actions.
-For example, the provision of water coolers, provision of a healthy morning snack, developing active break times, playground buddy schemes, provision of afterschool clubs such as sports or cooking, improving drug and alcohol education, sex and relationship education and more.
+Schools work with partner agencies such as the police, school nurses and NSPCC to develop actions.
+For example, supporting good emotional health and wellbeing, promotion of healthy eating developing active break times, playground buddy schemes, provision of afterschool clubs such as sports or cooking, improving drug and alcohol education, sex and relationship education and more.